Grades/Experience

 Flushing, NY 11366

-Transportation is available to and from camp.
-Participants are picked up near the Mets-Willets Point Station on the 7 subway line.
+Transportation by Row New York vehicles is available between the subway stop and camp.
+Participants are picked up by van near the Mets-Willets Point Station on the 7 subway line.

 Manhattan: Peter Jay Sharp Dock